atwupack/owasp-dependency-check/.github/pull_request_template.md

 ### Additional notes
 * Are there open topics?
-* Are there other releated issues or pull requests?
+* Are there other related issues or pull requests?